felipeatsix/linux-lpic1/103.1 - Working with the Command Line/Basic_shell_commands.md

     # Shows hidden characters (tab, end of lines, etc...)
     cat -A <file name>
 ```
+> Note
+    The command "nl" does the same thing as "cat -b"

 Return text file content in inverse order
 ```bash
     tac <file name>
 ```
 > Note
-    Note how "tac" is "cat" in inverse way
+    how "tac" is "cat" in inverse way

 Returns a portion of the file content
 ```bash